LibraryCarpentry/curriculum-advisors/minutes/2024-01-minutes.md

 Phil reported back about an open meeting with Toby, re: Carpentries staffing changes affecting CACs.
 Core team will no longer coordinate CAC recruitment and onboarding or provide a CAC liaison.
 They will communicate to maintainers when a CAC becomes inactive (so LC-CAC should make sure to contact Core Team if that ever becomes the case).
 Core team can help us promote a call for new members if we choose to recruit on our own.

 #### Intro to Computational Thinking
-UCLA worked with Tim to update the Computational Thinking lesson to the new workbench and [submitted it to the Incubator](https://github.com/carpentries-incubator/proposals/issues/182).
+UCLA DataSquad students worked with Tim to update the Computational Thinking lesson to the new workbench and [submitted it to the Incubator](https://github.com/carpentries-incubator/proposals/issues/182).
+This lesson was designed and written by Belinda Weaver.

 *Action items*: Tim will move the lesson directly to the LC repo as an alpha lesson.
 LC-CAC should create issues for the checklist, and communicate to the community, especially to find opportunities to pilot the lesson and get instructor feedback.